-Polantis presents the Case Study of the Wienerberger BIM approach: go behind the scenes for the creation of CAO & BIM shaders of the leader in terracotta.
+Polantis presents the Case Study of the Wienerberger’s BIM approach: behind the scenes of the creation of CAD & BIM textures of the leader in terracotta.

 The objective of the BIM approach